 When you speak more than one language, it is easier to learn another.
 And another, and another. – Alex Hammond

 English is my second language.
-When I decided to learn Spanish, I have no doubt it will be difficult.
-But as I start learning I realized there were some familiar words with English and Tagalog.
+When I decided to learn Spanish, I had no doubt it would be difficult.
+But as I started learning I realized there were some familiar words with English and Tagalog.

 The same thing with Italian.
-Prior to learning it, I’ve read on some blogs saying that it was similar to Spanish but I didn’t know how similar it was until I began.
+Before learning it, I read on some blogs saying that it was similar to Spanish but I didn’t know how similar it was until I began.

 It turns out every language I decided to learn is actually related to one another and I have to admit it’s a big help to me though not significantly.
 As I said above, knowing some cognate words won’t help you shorten the learning process.

-So, share with us your own know-how of learning multiple languages at the same time.
-Or if you plan to do that, how are you going to do so.
+Share with us your know-how of learning multiple languages at the same time.
+Or if you plan to do that, how are you going to do so?
 Others might get inspired by it.

 Good stuff!
 I chose mine based on being constantly exposed to it (Korean) and ease of learning by what I already know (Italian, already know Spanish).
 Happy learning!